 These formal foundations are conceptually and logically defective because Keynes never came to grips with profit and therefore “discarded the draft chapter dealing with it.”
 (Tómasson et al., 2010, p.
 12)

 Keynes’s original blunder kicked off a chain reaction of errors/mistakes.
 As a result, all I=S/IS-LM models are worthless.
 Most importantly, Keynes’s profit conundrum remained unsolved.
 Until this day neither Walrasians, nor Keynesians, nor Marxians, nor Austrians got profit right.
 As the Palgrave puts it: “A satisfactory theory of profits is still elusive” (Desai).
 Because economists have NO IDEA of the PIVOTAL concept of their subject matter they cannot explain how the actual economy works which means that their policy guidance has NO sound scientific foundation (2015).

-This is the current state of economics: Walrasian microfoundations are false since 140 years and the Keynesian macrofoundations are false since 80 years.
+This is the current state of economics: Walrasian microfoundations are false for 150+ years and the Keynesian macrofoundations are false for 80+ years.
 To expect good advice for the future of macro from economists who were active participants in the joint disaster of Orthodoxy and Heterodoxy is beyond ridiculous.

 Marc Lavoie concludes his comprehensive synopsis of orthodox errors/mistakes/falsehoods: “Providing new clothes to the Naked Emperor of mainstream economics won’t do; the Emperor needs to be dethroned.”
 Indeed, but don’t forget to kick out the heterodox jesters, too.

 To rise above the proto-scientific level requires a paradigm shift from Walrasian microfoundations and Keynes’s flawed macrofoundations to entirely new macrofoundations.* In methodological terms, rethinking macroeconomics requires the replacement of false axioms by true axioms and the dishonorable discharge of the Walrasian, Keynesian, Marxian, Austrian crowd from science.
-As Romer recently put it: there is trouble ahead for ALL of economics.
+As Romer recently put it: there is trouble ahead for ALL of the economics.